Get insider access

 5. Best Budget Samsung Soundbar

 The best Samsung soundbar in the budget category we've tested is the Samsung HW-B550.
-It's a simple 2.1 bar, so it's best suited for those who mostly listen to stereo content like music and TV shows.
+It's a simple 2.1 bar, so it's best suited for stereo content like music and TV shows.
 It has a balanced sound out of the box, accurately reproducing everything from vocals to lead instruments in your favorite songs.
-There's a subwoofer included that adds some rumble to bass-heavy genres like EDM and hip-hop.
+The included subwoofer adds some rumble to bass-heavy genres like EDM and hip-hop.
 Thanks to its graphic EQ and bass and treble adjustments, you can switch up its sound to your liking.
 For its price, it's a pretty good bar.

 However, you naturally don't get as much flexibility as with the manufacturer's top options.
 As with most budget bars, there's no support for Dolby Atmos, so you can't take advantage of more immersive object-based formats often found on streaming services.
 Its surround sound performance is also pretty abysmal.
 Without discrete surrounds, it has to downmix this content into stereo to play it, which doesn't sound quite as immersive.
 That said, if you aren't much of a movie fan, it's a great fit.
 Ultimately, it still makes for a solid upgrade over your existing TV speakers at a wallet-friendly price.